 Dunkirk, 2017 (spoilers ahead)

 Dunkirk, Nolan’s latest film, focuses on the evacuation efforts of Allied troops who have been pinned down in the commune of Dunkirk on the northern coast of France in 1940.
 The story is told through the intimate lens of various troops, sailors, and pilots, desperately fighting for survival against an advancing Axis army, whose blitzkrieg has penetrated through and isolated the Allied defenses.
-Specifically, the points of view that we follow include Tommy, a young British Private who is being evacuated on the beach, three civilian sailors who are called upon to aid evacuation efforts, and Farrier, a pilot of the Royal Air Force trying to defend the shores and rescue vessels from the Luftewaffe.
+Specifically, the points of view that we follow include Tommy, a young British Private who is being evacuated on the beach, three civilian sailors who are called upon to aid evacuation efforts, and Farrier, a pilot of the Royal Air Force trying to defend the shores and rescue vessels from the aerial bombardment of the Luftewaffe.

 Nolan takes the Russian-nesting-doll structure of Inception and applies it to Dunkirk, albeit in a slightly more subdued fashion.
 He uses the structure to similar effect, compressing a complex idea into a more raw and intense form.
 Three timelines are acknowledged briefly in chapter cards – a week on The Mole, a day in the Sea, and an hour in the Air.
 The duration of the pilots’ flight occurs within the duration of the sailors’ voyage, which occurs within the duration of the evacuation at the Mole.
 Like Inception, you’ll notice that these timescales graduate in a nonlinear fashion.
 Inception‘s dreams increase from a week to six months to ten years through three dream-levels, while the timelines in Dunkirk compress exponentially as well.
 This nonlinear compression of time allows the ideas Nolan is communicating to be compounded, heightening the impact of its delivery.